Our Doe herd in their 7-acre pasture, which includes grassland with lots of browse and woods – a goat’s paradise!

 After the kids are 2-4 weeks old, I start separating the kids at night, so that I can milk their momma in the morning.
 I give a range, as it all depends on how many kids she had, and how much milk she is producing.
 Many times, my girls are producing so well that I can leave the kids 24/7 and I can STILL milk her and get quite a bit for us.

 Coccidia.
 I use Land of Havilah Parasite Formula to deter coccidia.
-I add it to their bottle (or put a pinch in their mouth) 3 days a week in dry weather.
+Starting within the first week after birth, I add it to their bottle (or put a pinch in their mouth) 3 days a week in dry weather.
 If the conditions are wet, I add it to their bottle on that day as well.
 Only ONE dose on each of those days.

 Parasite management for goat kids.